Resources for Teaching and Learning with AI

 Image by Gerd Altmann from Pixabay

-The purpose of this webpage is to provide some basic resources for faculty regarding the use of Artificial Intelligence (AI) in teaching and learning.
+The purpose of this web page is to provide some basic resources for faculty regarding the use of Artificial Intelligence (AI) in teaching and learning.
 These resources were curated by CTLT staff with their expertise in higher education pedagogy, instructional design, academic technology, writing instruction, and accessibility.
 The inclusion of any material is not intended to reflect its importance nor is it intended to endorse any views expressed or products or services offered.
-We recognize that AI changes rapidly, and we will update this page as we can.

 We hope you will find these resources useful and we welcome your feedback: CTLT@calpoly.edu.